textbook/cyf-tdd-sandbox/README.md

 Controlling which tests run
 ---------------------------

+We tried out `test` last week, which describes a single named expectation of the code we're working on.
+For more test structure, we can group these by nesting them in a named `describe`.

 Note the use of `describe.only(...)` to run (sometimes called *"focus"*) a single test - what happens when you change that to just `describe(...)`?

-Look in `refactoring.test.js` - only one of those tests is currently running.
+Look in `controlling.test.js` - only one of those tests is currently running.
 Make both tests run, then fix the code accordingly.

 `describe` and `each` both support `.only` and `.skip` to control which tests